joey3001/first-friday-project/README.md

             start index.html

 #### Follow these instructions to view the code in the VSCode editor using commands in the Git Bash terminal.
 These instructions are for the Windows OS.
-If you have difficulty following any of these steps please contact me at josephnero111@gmail.com

 1. Download VSCode at [this link.](https://code.visualstudio.com/)
 2. Accept the license agreement and proceed until you are given the option to "Select Additional Tasks."